 As the consumers can place requests for accessing, editing, or erasing of their data, it is essential for organisations to ensure proper records are in place.
 GDPR compliance not only requires that the organisations keep the data secure, but also produce it without ‘undue delay’ when asked to do so.
 Therefore, organisations must keep proper records to track the data movement and its processing.

 ✓ Creating Flexible Systems

-As has already been stated in this GDPR summary, organisations under GDPR have to change the data or even delete it, on request.
-This means that the organisations must bring and retain a high degree of flexibility into their systems to manage data in the future.
+As has already been state in this GDPR summary, organizations under GDPR have to change the data or even delete it, on request.
+This means that the organizations must bring and retain a high degree of flexibility into their systems to manage data in the future.
 They might need to edit the data or even delete it entirely from their systems.
 So, organisations need enterprise-wide software solutions which offer that kind of flexibility.

 ✓ Updated Consents